 OLLI offers widely varied courses of interest to persons 50 years of age or older.
 There is no academic prerequisite for admission, or to understand and participate in the classes, just a desire to learn.

 OLLI at CSULB would like to thank Mr. Bernard Osher and the Bernard Osher Foundation for their generous support of our mission to provide quality educational opportunities throughout the life span.
-This foundation, based in San Francisco, supports a variety of University-based, lifelong learning programs for adults fifty years of age or older in California, and throughout the United States.
+This foundation, based in San Francisco, supports as many as 117 University-based, lifelong learning programs for adults fifty years of age or older in California, and throughout the United States.

-Interested in knowing more about Mr. Osher, the Bernard Osher Foundation, or other members of the 120 member family of Osher Lifelong Learning Institutes?
-Clicking on the link below will take you to the Foundation's , website which contains Mr. Osher's biography.
+Interested in knowing more about Mr. Osher, the Bernard Osher Foundation, or other members of the Osher Lifelong Learning Institutes?
+Clicking on the link below will take you to the Foundation's website which contains Mr. Osher's biography.
 Click on the link to the OLLI National Resource Center, then navigate to the "Find an OLLI Near You" page to get to the websites of each OLLI.
 Enjoy browsing!

-Please call the OLLI at CSULB for additional information.
+Please call the OLLI office at CSULB for additional information.

 The office is open from 8:00 AM to 5:00 PM